praneethchinna/sampleapidemo/README.md

 A new Flutter project.

-I have develeped this application using clean framework 0.4.1 which best freamework to maintain states or state managment
+I have develeped this application using clean framework 0.4.1 which is best for state managment

 ## Getting Started